-A suitable sampling platform shall be provided on which the technician is able to stand and sample the material in the truck bed.
-It is recommended that the platform be constructed such that the truck is able to park on either side in order to prevent the technician from having to climb into the truck bed.
+A suitable sampling platform with proper lighting and safety railing shall be provided on which the technician is able to stand and sample the material in the truck bed.
+It is recommended that the platform be constructed such that the truck can park on either side in order to prevent the technician from having to climb into the truck bed.
 If it is not possible for the platform to be constructed in this manner, then two appropriately constructed separate platforms shall be provided or the truck required to reverse direction so that the sample may be obtained.